amitthakur003/PredictiveQA/README.md

 ### Core Principles

 1. ** Intelligent Failure Analysis (RCA)**
-When a test fails, the system sends the script context and error trace to the **Gemini AI Engine**.
+When a test fails, the system sends the script context and error trace to the **llm AI Engine**.
 It understands the build structure and returns:
 * Natural language explanation of the error.
 * Specific code fix recommendations.
 * *Optimization:* Passing tests skip this step to reduce API latency and cost.